 How to Write a Letter of Interest

-While writing a letter of interest, it is essential to follow a basic pattern and email etiquette if they are mailing them:
+While writing a cover letter or letter of interest, it is essential to follow a basic pattern and email etiquette.

 It is essential to research the company.
 Part of the motivation behind a letter of interest is to clarify what makes one such a solid match for the organization.
 It can help a candidate find the right person in the department who is the most suited for receiving the letter of interest.
 Typically it is the person in charge of recruitment or the HR department.

 Provide necessary information about one’s background.
-The candidate should explain why s/he is writing the letter of interest
+The job seeker should explain why they are writing the letter of interest

-Candidate should mention the skills and experience and highlight how the company’s mission and culture align with that of the candidate.
+Candidates should mention their skills and experience and highlight how the company’s mission and culture align with that of the candidate.
 Provide details of previous experience and employment.
 Include specific works that a person is associated with that fit the current job description.

 It shows why one can work there.
 Refer to the company’s culture, mission statement, and recent accomplishments in the letter to show them that candidates have done their part of the research.